omar3awwad/TechnicalAssignment/README.md

     - If you pass a car make that exists, the API will return an "Ok" response.
     - If you pass a car make that does not exist, the API will return a "No Content" response.

-Feel free to explore and test the various API endpoints available in Swagger.

 Enjoy exploring the Technical Assignment!